chipster/chipster-openshift/k3s/README.md

 ### Remote management

-TODO create k3s service account and use `kubectl` from your laptop
+TODO copy kubectl configuration from the host and use `kubectl` from your laptop

 ### K3s cluster